Affective computing: Healthcare

-Social robots, as well as a growing number of robots used in health care benefit from emotional awareness because they can better judge users' and patient's emotional states and alter their actions/programming appropriately.
-This is especially important in those countries with growing aging populations and/or a lack of younger workers to address their needs.
+Social robots, as well as a growing number of robots used in healthcare, benefit from emotional awareness because they can better judge users' and patients' emotional states, altering their actions/programming appropriately.
+This is especially important in countries with growing aging populations and a lack of younger workers to address their needs.

 Affective computing is also being applied to the development of communicative technologies for use by people with autism.
 The affective component of a text is also increasingly gaining attention, particularly its role in the so-called emotional or emotive Internet.

 Video games

 Affective video games can access their players' emotional states through biofeedback devices.
-A particularly simple form of biofeedback is available through gamepads that measure the pressure with which a button is pressed: this has been shown to correlate strongly with the players' level of arousal; at the other end of the scale are brain–computer interfaces.
+A particularly simple form of biofeedback is a gamepad that measures the pressure with which a button is pressed: this has been shown to correlate strongly with the players' level of arousal.
+At the other end of the scale are brain–computer interfaces.
 Affective games have been used in medical research to support the emotional development of autistic children.

 Psychomotor training

-Training methods of psychomotor operations such as steering and maneuvering are used in various fields such as aviation, transportation and medicine.
-Integrating affective computing capabilities in this type of training systems, in accordance with the adaptive automation approach, has been found to be effective in improving the quality of training and shortening the required training duration.
+Training methods of psychomotor operations, such as steering and maneuvering, are used in various fields such as aviation, transportation and medicine.
+Integrating affective computing capabilities in these types of training systems, in accordance with the adaptive automation approach, has been found to be effective in improving the quality of training and shortening the required training duration.

 Other applications

-Affective computing has potential applications in human–computer interaction, such as affective mirrors allowing the user to see how he or she performs; emotion monitoring agents sending a warning before one sends an angry email; or even music players selecting tracks based on mood.
+Affective computing has potential applications in human–computer interaction, such as affective mirrors that allow the user to see how they perform, emotion monitoring agents that send a warning before one sends an angry email, or even music players that can select tracks based on mood.

 One idea put forth by the Romanian researcher Dr. Nicu Sebe in an interview is the analysis of a person's face while they are using a certain product (he mentioned ice cream as an example).
 Companies would then be able to use such analysis to infer whether their product will or will not be well received by the respective market.

-One could also use affective state recognition in order to judge the impact of a TV advertisement through a real-time video recording of that person and through the subsequent study of his or her facial expression.
+One could also use affective state recognition in order to judge the impact of a TV advertisement through a real-time video recording of that person and through the subsequent study of their facial expression.
 Averaging the results obtained on a large group of subjects, one can tell whether that commercial (or movie) has the desired effect and what the elements which interest the watcher most are.